mitotic/graphterm/docs/widgets.rst

 A widget appears as an overlay on the terminal (like *picture-in-picture* for TVs, or dashboard widgets on the Mac).
-This is an experimental feature, enabled using the ``--widget-port=-1`` option, that allows programs running in the background to display information overlaid on the terminal.
+This is an experimental feature which allows programs running in the background to display information overlaid on the terminal.
+(It may be disabled using the ``--widget-port=0`` option.)
 The widget is accessed by redirecting ``stdout`` to a Bash ``tcp`` socket device whose address is stored in the environment variable ``GTERM_SOCKET``.
 For example, the following command will run a background job to open a new terminal